-- Signage should be posted to direct bicyclists to the locations of bicycle racks that may not be readily apparent such as in parking garages. - Similarly, signs indicating the location of bicycle parking should be posted wherever a NO BICYCLE PARKING sign is posted.
+- Signage should be posted to direct bicyclists to the locations of bicycle racks that may not be readily apparent such as in parking garages. - Similarly, signs indicating the location of nearby bicycle parking should be posted wherever a NO BICYCLE PARKING sign is posted. - Painted walkways that match any colors used in bike parking areas can help direct users and provide continuity.